apache/kyuubi/.github/ISSUE_TEMPLATE/umbrella.md

 # Task list
 <!--
 Several sub-tasks with the pre-create issues, and it's better to @ the assignees if you know.
 More details can see github docs https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists.
-An simple example:
+A simple example:

 - [ ] #1
   - [ ] #11 @user1